appknox/vendor/README.md

 # vendor
-All the vendors we rely on
+All the vendors Appknox relies on